-Recent natural, public health, and man-made disasters demonstrate that preparedness and mitigation, as well as response and recovery efforts, remain critically inadequate with regard to people with disabilities.
+Recent natural, public health, and human-made disasters demonstrate that preparedness and mitigation, as well as response and recovery efforts, remain critically inadequate with regard to people with disabilities.
 People with disabilities still disproportionately represent those who remain uprooted and at risk in communities around the country following any type of disaster or emergency.
-During the 116th Congress, our public policy goals are to:
+The COVID-19 pandemic has led to an unmitigated tragedy for people with disabilities, especially in congregate settings.
+In fact, an overwhelming proportion of COVID-related deaths have been people with disabilities.

-- " Assure that all federal agencies, entities receiving federal funds, service providers, and other relevant organizations are held accountable for developing and participating in coordinated approaches to disaster and emergency preparedness that are efficient, non-duplicative, and address the needs of people with disabilities; - " Fund and target adequate resources throughout the U.S. to coordinate state and local efforts, specifically to ensure the effective involvement of people with disabilities and their representatives in disaster and emergency preparedness efforts; - " Conduct oversight (e.g., hearings, reports) of existing laws to document progress to date; address the needs of people with disabilities in emergency mitigation, preparedness, response, and recovery efforts; and address continuing failures and challenges and make recommendations for improvement; - " Pass additional legislation, with adequate funding that will: - Require disaster plans in all settings that receive federal funds; - Require fully accessible temporary and long term relief housing for at least 10% of available or developed housing resources;
+- " Assure that all federal agencies, entities receiving federal funds, service providers, and other relevant organizations are held accountable for developing and participating in coordinated approaches to disaster and emergency preparedness that are efficient, non-duplicative, and address the needs of people with disabilities; - " Fund and target adequate resources throughout the U.S. to coordinate state and local efforts, specifically to ensure the effective involvement of people with disabilities and their representatives in disaster and emergency preparedness efforts; - " Assure that the Centers for Medicare and Medicaid Services (CMS) complies with the Olmstead decision in issuing waivers and waiver amendments during disasters and emergencies; - " Assure that the Department of Justice (DOJ) and other appropriate enforcement agencies vigorously monitor compliance with federal civil rights law before, during, and after disasters and emergencies;

-- Ensure that general shelters are accessible to people with disabilities and that medical shelters are used only in cases of extreme need; - Exclude institutionalization as a solution to housing needs for people with disabilities, except in a dire emergency and for an extremely short period of time; - Provide specific disability-related service coordination (case management) for longer periods of time; - Provide mental health and substance abuse services specifically related to disasters and emergencies; - Provide for legal services offered by legal experts with specialized training in disability rights and other disability law; - Increase support for regional disability coordinators; - Develop resources and training for first responders and other personnel on the functional needs of people with disabilities and their families; - Ensure that direct support professionals are considered "essential personnel" in emergency preparedness plans and response; - Ensure that private health insurance, Medicaid, and Medicare Part D cover and provide a 30-day emergency supply of medication in anticipation of potential disasters, epidemics, or other emergencies; and - Require the Administrator of the Federal Emergency Management Agency to maintain the Office of Disability Integration and Coordination, with a Disability Coordinator and adequate staff, to ensure that the needs of people with disabilities are addressed in emergency preparedness and execution.
+- " Conduct oversight (e.g., hearings, reports) of implementation of existing laws to document progress to date; address the needs of people with disabilities in emergency mitigation, preparedness, response, and recovery efforts; and address continuing failures and challenges and make recommendations for improvement; - " Allow Medicaid beneficiaries living in areas under a presidential disaster declaration to maintain eligibility when relocating across state lines; and - " Pass additional legislation, with adequate funding that will: - Require disaster plans in all settings that receive federal funds; - Require fully accessible temporary and long term relief housing for at least 10% of available or developed housing resources; - Ensure that general shelters are accessible to people with disabilities and that medical shelters are used only in cases of extreme need; - Exclude institutionalization as a solution to housing needs for people with disabilities, except for an extremely short period of time in dire emergencies where essential community based services are unavailable to an individual, the institution is the only option that meets the individual's needs, and, assistance is provided to promptly return the individual to the community; - Provide specific disability-related service coordination (case management) for longer periods of time; - Provide mental health and substance abuse services specifically related to disasters and emergencies; - Provide for legal services offered by legal experts with specialized training in disability rights and other disability law; - Increase support for regional disability coordinators; - Develop resources and training for first responders and other personnel on the functional needs of people with disabilities and their families; - Ensure that direct support professionals are considered "essential personnel" in emergency preparedness plans and response; - AAIDD ANCOR ASA ASAN Easterseals NACDD TASH The Arc UCP

+- Ensure that private health insurance, Medicaid, and Medicare Part D cover and provide a 90-day emergency supply of medication in anticipation of potential disasters, epidemics, or other emergencies; and - Require the Administrator of the Federal Emergency Management Agency to maintain the Office of Disability Integration and Coordination, with a Disability Coordinator and adequate staff, to ensure that the needs of people with disabilities are addressed in emergency preparedness and execution.